nihalgonsalves/federated-stitched-subscriptions-example/README.md

 Adds subscription services as stitched services alongside a Federated Graph, as a go-between until Federation supports subscriptions.

-Supports `subscriptions-transport-ws`. `graphql-ws` is also be possible, but it is not natively compatible with Apollo Client/Server
+Supports `subscriptions-transport-ws`. `graphql-ws` is also possible, but it is not natively compatible with Apollo Client/Server
 (i.e. all subscription services and clients would have to use the package for it to work).
 Alternatively, the stitching gateway could support a differing protocols for upstream services and clients.